chall32/chall32.github.io/_posts/2024-03-05-migrate-from-free-esxi-to-nutanix-community-edition.md

 Download the installer from the [Nutanix Portal](https://portal.nutanix.com/page/downloads?product=move){:target="_blank"}.
 Use the same free account you used when installing CE to access the Move downloads.
 As mentioned, Move is free to download and use.

+### [Update] Portal Fun
+It has been brought to my attention that accessing downloads from the Nutanix Portal is sometimes tricky for Community Edition only users.
+After some further testing, the following process should allow you access to the downloads area of the Nutanix portal:

+1. Create a Community Edition account as normal at [https://www.nutanix.com/products/community-edition/register](https://www.nutanix.com/products/community-edition/register){:target="_blank"}
+2. Verify email address via link sent in email
+3. Navigate and login (with credentials set above) to [https://my.nutanix.com/](https://my.nutanix.com/){:target="_blank"}
+4. Scroll down to, launch and register with Nutanix University - again using credentials set above
+5. Launch [https://portal.nutanix.com](https://portal.nutanix.com/){:target="_blank"} directly (as in enter this address into your browser)

+You'll know you've got it correct when portal.nutanix stops redirecting you to my.nutanix.
+Finally, with stable access to portal.nutanix, click the hamburger menu (top left) to access downloads.

+As you can gleam from the above, it seems that downloads are only available to those that also have University accounts.
+Thanks to Brandon at [virtualizationhowto.com](https://www.virtualizationhowto.com/){:target="_blank"} for reaching out on this.
+Cheers Brandon!

 ### Upload Move Disk Image
 Log into Prism Element running on your CE cluster (https: // your-cluster : 9440).
 Click the settings cog in the top right hand corner of the Prism Element UI, select Image Configuration from the menu on the left.